olle/contessa/README.md

 The content entry resource property `uri` can then be used to access the actual data.

-### Adding content in the drop-box
+### Adding content through the drop-box

 Directly under the Contessa `base-dir`, the folder `dropbox` is created, in order to provide support to manually add content.

 By giving users access to this directory, they may drop in content files and have Contessa repond with information about the added entry.
+We start Contessa with the property `-Dcontessa.base-dir=data/`.

 ```
   $ ls -la data/dropbox/